 If one fish in your tank has Dropsy, you should quarantine them in a hospital tank and monitor their condition closely.

-This will help prevent the spread of any additional bacterial infections or illnesses that could further stress your bettas and potentially lead to
+This will help prevent the spread of any additional bacterial infections or betta fish illnesses that could further stress your fish and potentially lead to death.

 Can a Fish Heal from Dropsy?